kaliop/ezobjectwrapper/README.md

 This bundle offers a simple model to organize all the "business logic" code which deals with eZPublish Location and Content objects, keeping it away from Controllers, Commands and other application layers which relate to the Framework.

-This way, if you change the definition of one of your ContentTypes, you will not have to hunt across the whole codebase, to apply fixes but, ideally, change the code only in one place.
+This way, if you change the definition of one of your ContentTypes, you will not have to hunt across the whole codebase to apply fixes but, ideally, change the code only in one place.

 It also tries to adopt patterns which are familiar to Symfony developers who have not used eZPublish before.
 NB: if you are a Symfony developer please read the *This is not your grandpa's ORM* chapter further down to help avoid common pitfalls.

 ## How it works